What is your fee?

 What happens if I need to be in a hospital?

 There are instances that could arise in pregnancy, labor, birth, or the postpartum time in which remaining in our care would not be considered safe.
-There are many wonderful hospital based providers who we can consult with and transfer care to should that become indicated.
-In the event a hospital transfer after 36 weeks or in labor, we will join you at the hospital and remain with you up until your baby is born.
+There are many wonderful hospital-based providers whom we can consult with and transfer care to should that become indicated.
+In the event of a hospital transfer after 36 weeks or in labor, we will join you at the hospital and remain with you up until your baby is born.
 Once you are settled back at home, we can resume our postpartum care schedule as originally planned.

-What are the benefits of having a team of 3 midwives versus a solo midwife?
+What are the benefits of a 3-midwife team vs. a solo midwife?

 When can I start care with Solstice?